Skip to main content

 • tasks / task_index

-Paths are usually not stored per episode; they are inferred from episode_index and chunks_size.
+Paths are usually not stored per row; loaders derive them from episode_index and chunks_size.

-• Global row span of the episode inside shared parquet
+• Global row span inside the shared parquet shard

-That is how v3 keeps episode-level access while using shared files.
+That is how v3 preserves episode-level access despite shared files.

 meta/info.json

-For both v2 and v3, meta/info.json is the first file to validate because it defines:
+For both generations, meta/info.json is the first file to inspect because it defines:

 • codebase_version